-Did you apply a password to your PowerPoint presentation and you now want to remove it?
-Or did you receive a presentation that is password protected or restricted and you want to edit it?
-Whatever the situation is, trying to open or edit any document that is password protected can be quite frustrating if you forgot the password?
-You may need to remove password protection from PowerPoint and this article will share with you various effective ways to do that.
+Have you ever applied a password to your PowerPoint presentation but later you wanted to remove it?
+Or have you ever received a password-restricted presentation but you wanted to edit it?
+Whatever the situation is, trying to open or edit any document that is password protected can be quite frustrating if you forgot or lost the password.
+Fret not, though, this article will share with you various effective ways to remove password from powerpoint.

 Part 1.
 Encryption Options for PowerPoint